nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The `Model`,

 -   stores a `UserPref` object that represents the user’s preferences.
--   stores the address book data.
+-   stores the Trackr data.
--   exposes an unmodifiable `ObservableList<Person>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+-   exposes unmodifiable `ObservableList<Module>`, `ObservableList<TutorialGroup>` and `ObservableList<Student>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 -   does not depend on any of the other three components.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** An alternative (arguably, a more OOP) model is given below.
 It has a `Tag` list in the `AddressBook`, which `Person` references.
 This allows `AddressBook` to only require one `Tag` object per unique `Tag`, instead of each `Person` needing their own `Tag` object.<br>